alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_history.md

 - Hive contributed to Apache in 2008.
 - Google App Engine launched in 2008.
 - Homebrew created by Max Howell in 2009.
 - Microosft Azure launched in 2010.
+- Spark developed at AMPLab at University of California and open sourced in 2010.
 - Docker released in 2013.
 - Sourcegraph founded in 2013.
 - Kubernetes released in 2014.